 wood router alternatives

 If you’re looking for router alternativese to use instead an electric wood router, you have a few different options.
-You can use a hand-held router, a chisel, or a saw.
+You can use a Dremel, a chisel, or a saw.
 Each of these options has its own set of pros and cons that you’ll need to consider before making your decision.

 - Chisel: A chisel is another option for cutting wood without a router.
 It’s a good choice for those who don’t want to deal with the hassle of setting up and using an electric router.
 However, getting clean, precise cuts with a chisel can be challenging.